 - Seven of 14 studies differentiated between inter- and intramodality changes, with most changes being intermodality (77%); intramodality, (23%). (note: intermodality means changes within the same treatment, intramodality means change to another treatment).

 In an older study, this slide from a NET Research Foundation conference shows some more interesting statistics:

 Was Ga68 PET a game changer for me?

-Yes, I believe so.
+Not sure.
 I’m now in the ‘bone met club’ and although that single metastasis has probably been there for some time, it’s not a ‘label‘ I was keen to add to my portfolio.
 If I was to be 100% honest, I’m not totally convinced it’s a metastasis.
 The scan has brought more light onto my thyroid issue.
 In fact it indicates even more potential issues above the diaphragm including what looks like a new sighting around my left pectoral lymph nodes.
-The scan also lghts up a known issue in the left clavicle lymph nodes, first pointed out via Octreotide scan in 2010 and biopsy negative.
+The scan also lights up a known and potential issue in the left clavicle lymph nodes, first pointed out via Octreotide scan in 2010 and biopsy negative.
 Two subsequent CT scans since this Ga68 PET would indicate the lymph node uptakes are not reflected in a pathologically enlarged problem, indicating these are physiological or ‘reactive’ in nature.